Skip to main content

 Oklahoma allows transfer-on-death deeds for real estate, enabling property to pass directly to named beneficiaries without probate.
 This is a significant probate avoidance tool that doesn't require creating a trust.
 Transferring a home into a revocable trust does not forfeit Oklahoma's homestead exemption—the protection carries through to trust-held property.
 Transferring property into a revocable trust does not trigger a property tax reassessment in Oklahoma, so property taxes remain at their current level.

 Oklahoma provides constitutional homestead protection with no dollar limit on the home's value—only acreage limits of 1 acres in urban areas and 160 acres in rural areas.
 This means a home worth any amount is protected from most creditors during the owner's lifetime and passes with strong protections to surviving spouses and minor children.
-Executors must publish a notice to creditors, who then have 2 months to file claims against the estate.
+Executors must publish a notice to creditors, who then have 2 months58 O.S. § 331Verified Jul 15, 2026View source to file claims against the estate.
 Known creditors must also receive direct written notice.

 Oklahoma automatically revokes an ex-spouse as beneficiary on life insurance, retirement accounts, and similar designations upon divorce.
 However, these automatic revocations can be overridden by a divorce decree or by re-designating the ex-spouse after the divorce.

 Oklahoma fully authorizes remote online notarization (RON) for estate planning documents, including wills, trusts, healthcare directives, powers of attorney.
-This allows the entire signing process to happen via video call from anywhere.
+RON covers the notarization step; whether the whole signing can happen remotely also depends on whether the document's witnesses may attend by video.

 Legal Sources